cognitedata/inso-bootstrap-cli/README.md

 - **src**: to scope 3rd party sources
 - **fac**: to scope customer facilities by name
-- **ca**: to scope "corporate applications" (SAP, Salesforce, ..)
+- **ca**: to scope "corporate applications" (SAP, Salesforce, ...)
 - **uc**: to scope your use-cases ("UC:001 - Flow Optimization", "UC:002 - Trading Balances"
 - **in**: to scope user-input from UIs

 A namespace allows each project to apply **the** operational semantic, which fits your project and customers terminology.

-This is just an example of namespaces used in projects today, but you are free to chose whatever names fit your project.
+This is just an example of namespaces used in projects today, but you are free to choose whatever names fit your project.

 Good style is to keep the names short and add long names and details to the `description` fields.